inmanta/vscode-inmanta/server/README.md

 provides the bridge between the Inmanta compiler and Visual Studio Code ide, by implementing a Language Server

-** This is alpha software, it may or may not work **
+**This is alpha software, it may or may not work**

-##Installation
+## Installation

 1. mkvirtualenv -p python3 lstesting
-2. pip install --extra-index-url https://test.pypi.org/simple/ --pre --no-cache-dir inmantals
+2. pip install --extra-index-url [https://test.pypi.org/simple/](https://test.pypi.org/simple/) --pre --no-cache-dir inmantals
-3. checkout the vscode-inmanta project and open with vscode
-4. press f5
+3. install the inmanta extension via marketplace
+4. change config for the extension (ctrl+,)

+   1. set `inmanta.pythonPath` to the virtual env you just created `~/.virtualenvs/lstesting/bin/python3`
-5. set the setting inmanta.pythonPath to ~/.virtualenvs/lstesting/bin/python3
+   2. set `inmanta.ls.enabled` to `true`
-6. open an inmanta project directory
-7. navigate the code!

 ## Features